 The Save More study

-Hear Jesper Eugen-Olsen, PhD, Senior Scientist at Copenhagen University Hospital Hvidovre and SCO at Virogates, present the results of the Save More study
+Listen to Jesper Eugen-Olsen, PhD, Senior Scientist at Copenhagen University Hospital Hvidovre and CSO at ViroGates, present the results of the Save More study

 Key highlights from the study

 - Results showed a 70% decrease in the relative risk of progression to severe respiratory failure and a significant reduction in 28-d mortality with anakinra treatment compared to standard of care.